mxagar/mxagar.github.io/_posts/2022-09-23-machine-learning-production-level.markdown

 Note that `run_inference()` is not very useful in its current state, because of the following limitations:

 - It reads a sample dataset from a `CSV` file, instead of waiting for requests.
-- It loads the data processing parameters and the model pipeline every time new data needs to be scored, instead of keeping them model in memory.
+- It loads the data processing parameters and the model pipeline every time new data needs to be scored, instead of keeping them in memory.

 Those intentional loose ends are to be tied when deciding how to deploy the model, which is not in the scope of this repository, as mentioned.